microsoft/aksworkshop/_entries/02-04 challenge4.md

 1.Implement a monitoring solution of your choice.
 Resources (suggestions, there are many others you may prefer to use):

 - Grafana and Prometheus.
-To access Grafana dashboard, change the service type to LoadBalancer or use port-forward
+To access Grafana dashboard, change the service type to LoadBalancer or use port-forward.
+Also if RBAC is not enabled, make sure you install **prometheus-operator** with `rbacEnable=false` and **kube-prometheus** with the option `global.rbacEnable=false`
     <https://github.com/coreos/prometheus-operator/tree/master/helm>

 - CoScale: